Asymptotics as $s \to 0^+$ of the fractional perimeter on Riemannian manifolds: Proof of the main results

 when it exists.
-At this level this may depend on $p$ and $R$. \end{definition}
+At this level, this may depend on $p$ and $R$. \end{definition}

-Note that, at this point, it is not even clear whether the limit \eqref{volinf M} of the heat density $\theta(M)$ of the whole $M$ exists, or is different from zero.
-For example, if there were complete Riemannian manifolds with $\mu(M)=+\infty$ and $\theta(M) \neq 1$, then we would see the asymptotic
+Note that, at this point, it is not even clear whether the limit \eqref{volinf M} of the heat density $\theta_M$ of the whole $M$ exists or is different from zero.
+For example, as a consequence of the proof of Theorem \ref{mainnoncompact}, if there were complete Riemannian manifolds with $\mu(M)=+\infty$ and $\theta_M \neq 1$, then we would see the asymptotic

-holding (even when $\theta(M) \neq 1$ ), and if $\theta(M)=0$ this would mean that there are Riemannian manifolds where the asymptotic of the fractional $s$-perimeter of any set $E$ is zero.
-These type of Riemannian manifolds actually do exist and, since $\theta(M) \neq 1$ in this case, they are not stochastically complete.
+holding (even when $\theta_M \neq 1$ ), and if $\theta_M=0$ this would mean that there are Riemannian manifolds where the asymptotic of the fractional $s$-perimeter of any set $E$ is zero.
+These type of Riemannian manifolds exist; since $\theta_M \neq 1$ in this case, they are not stochastically complete.
 We will describe such a manifold in Example \ref{exampleshit}.

-\vsp Now, we show that this does not happen if $M$ is stochastically complete: the limit \eqref{volinf M} always exists and it is equal to one.
-Actually more is true: if there is a point $p\in M$ for which the limit is $1$ then the manifold is stochastically complete.
+\vsp Now, we show that this does not happen if $M$ is stochastically complete: the limit \eqref{volinf M} always exists, and it is equal to one.
+Actually, more is true: if there is a point $p\in M$ for which the limit is $1$, then the manifold is stochastically complete.
+Indeed, this is the statement of Proposition \ref{limexistence} that we now prove.